Nikos Sevastopoulos: Early career

 Sevastopoulos from a young age was involved in football, playing with his peers in the arenas of Tavros.
-At the age of just 11 in 1956, he joined the local Panthisaikos, where he stayed for a competitive season.
-Afterwards, he was tested in the youth departments of AEK Athens by the people in charge there, Christos Ribas and Georgios Daispangos.
-Both were stunned by the talent and abilities of the 12-year-old Sevastopoulos and immediately enrolled him in the academies of the club, where he continuously participated as a key player in the teams of his age.
-In 1963, he got to compete in the AEK Youth team with which he was crowned champion, alongside the conquest of the Greek Championship by the men's team, while he was already playing as a key player in the youth national team.
+At the age of 11 in 1956, he joined the local Panthisaikos, where he played for a season.
+Afterwards, he went for a trial in the youth departments of AEK Athens by the people in charge there, Christos Ribas and Georgios Daispangos.
+Both were impressed by the potential and abilities of the 12-year-old Sevastopoulos and immediately enrolled him in the academies of the club, where he continuously participated as a main player in the youth divisions.
+In 1963, they won the youth champion, alongside the conquest of the Greek Championship by the senior team, while he was already playing as a key player in the youth national team.

 AEK Athens

-In the summer of 1963, Heinrich Müller promoted him to the first team and on 13 October 1963, he made his debut in a 0–0 away draw against Iraklis.
+In the summer of 1963, Heinrich Müller promoted him to the senior team and on 13 October 1963, he made his debut in a 0–0 away draw against Iraklis.
 However, his refusal to the proposal of Kleanthis Maropoulos to work as an employee in the sporting goods store he maintained alongside Tryfon Tzanetis put him out of favor.
-Maropoulos, selector of the national team and General Manager of AEK, removed him from the men's team and sent him in the Youth team, which frustrated Sevastopoulos.
-His disappointment made him provocative on the pitch and in a match against Ethnikos Piraeus he engaged in a fight with his opponent, Chatziioannidis, after a hard tackle and was punished with a four month-ban.
+Maropoulos being the selector of the national team and General Captain of AEK, removed him from the senior team and sent him in the youth team, which frustrated Sevastopoulos.
+His disappointment made him provocative on the pitch and in a match against Ethnikos Piraeus after a hard tackle, he engaged in a fight with his opponent Chatziioannidis and he was punished with a four month-ban.

 During this period, the president of Hellenic from Cape Town came to Greece with the task of rejoining to his club the player of Fostiras, Deimezis.
-Deimezis refused and as he was looking for a replacement, he found Sevastopoulos who was punished and could not compete in Greece, while the absence of the professional South African League from FIFA gave the opportunity for such a move.
-Sevastopoulos went to Cape Town initially for four months but his spell eventually reached nine months.
-During his stay there, the team arranged a friendly against the Real Madrid with players such as Ferenc Puskás, Amancio Amaro, Francisco Gento and Pirri.
-They lost by 4–0, but Sevastopoulos impressed the people of Real Madrid who arranged through their coach for him to visit Madrid the following year to be tested by the "Queen".
-However his trip to Spain never happened. as in December 1964 he returned to Greece to do his military service.
+The player refused and as he was looking for a replacement, he found Sevastopoulos who was punished and could not compete in Greece, while the absence of the professional South African League from FIFA gave the opportunity for such a move.
+Sevastopoulos went to Cape Town initially for four months, but his spell eventually reached nine months.
+During his stay there, the club arranged a friendly against Real Madrid of Ferenc Puskás, Amancio Amaro, Francisco Gento and Pirri.
+They lost by 4–0, but Sevastopoulos impressed the people of Real Madrid who arranged through their manager for him to visit Madrid the following year for a trial.
+However, his trip to Spain never occurred as in December 1964 he returned to Greece to do his military service.